 - Provide the accountant for the insurance company with an overview of your company operations, so the accountant can better understand your business

-- Request a written document request, so you can track documents that have been provided and those that have yet to be provided to the insurer
+- Require a written document request, so you can track documents that have been provided and those that have yet to be provided to the insurer

 - Retain your own independent accountant to help you organize documents and information and prepare for questions from the insurer

-- Utilize classification of the types of policy losses and describe the expenses included in your claim
+- Utilize classifications of the types of policy losses and describe the expenses included in your claim

 - Meticulously prepare a comprehensive claim that is well documented and properly referenced